 - 1. Coordinate and supervise the safety program for all Tarlton Corporation employees and subcontractors on the project site. - 2.
 Project manager shall ensure safety start-up meeting is conducted with the project team, assigned safety engineer and Corporate Safety Director, prior to the Executive start-up meeting. - 3.
 Project team shall conduct site-specific orientations for all Tarlton Corporation employees and Subcontractors new to the project site. - 4.
 Conduct weekly Tool Box Talks (TBT) on each site with all site personnel including subcontractors in attendance. - 5.
-Project Superintendents shall be responsible for ensuring a Pre-Task Safety Plan is completed at a minimum of each day for each task and crew prior to the beginning of the shift. - Conduct weekly Job Safety Audit Reports (JSAR) and safety inspections for each project and documentation saved on Tarlton's Project Management platform.
-All Superintendents (50/yr.), Project Managers (25/yr.), and Project Engineers (35/yr.) must complete weekly JSAR's for each assigned project(s). - 7.
-Ensure that all required Personal Protective Equipment (PPE) is provided and used as required. - 8.
-Ensure all safety related communications/documents are uploaded to the Procore project site. - 9.
-Project site team shall respond to all suggestions made as a result of inspections on project. - 10.
-Report all incidents, near misses, and good catches in accordance with Section 18 of the Corporate Safety, Health and Environmental Manual. - 11.
+Project Superintendents shall be responsible for ensuring a Pre-Task Safety Plan is completed at a minimum of each day for each task and crew prior to the beginning of the shift. - 6.
+Conduct weekly Job Safety Audit Reports (JSAR) and safety inspections for each project and documentation saved on Tarlton's Project Management platform.
+All Superintendents (3/moth), Project Managers (1/moth), and Project Engineers (2/month) must complete weekly JSAR's for each assigned project(s). - 7.
+Conduct Task Specific Behavior Observations (TSBOs) as outlined here.
+All Superintendents will conduct 8/month, Project Managers will conduct 4/month and Project Engineers will conduct 6/month. - 8.
+Ensure that all required Personal Protective Equipment (PPE) is provided and used as required. - 9.
+Ensure all safety related communications/documents are uploaded to the Procore project site. - 10.
+Project site team shall respond to all suggestions made as a result of inspections on project. - 11.
+Report all incidents, near misses, and good catches in accordance with Section 18 of the Corporate Safety, Health and Environmental Manual. - 12.
 Project team shall review all accident reports and investigations with Safety Director.
-Ensure suitable corrective action has been taken to prevent similar occurrences (see Section 18). - 12.
-Project Team in coordination with the Safety Department should investigate all near miss, good catch, incidents and injuries that are reported. - 13.
+Ensure suitable corrective action has been taken to prevent similar occurrences (see Section 18). - 13.
+Project Team in coordination with the Safety Department should investigate all near miss, good catch, incidents and injuries that are reported. - 14.
 Include Tarlton Corporation safety program requirements at all subcontractor's pre-construction meetings.
 Point out any unusual conditions or methods to be used or encountered on the project site.
-Require all subcontractors to provide a Site-Specific Safety Plan to address hazards associated with their scope of work prior to job start. - 14.
-Post all required OSHA, EEO documents and posters on the project bulletin board.
+Require all subcontractors to provide a Site-Specific Safety Plan to address hazards associated with their scope of work prior to job start. - Post all required OSHA, EEO documents and posters on the project bulletin board.
 Also post a list of phone numbers for emergency response.
-Maintain a list of emergency contact numbers for all subcontractors. - 15.
+Maintain a list of emergency contact numbers for all subcontractors. - 16.
 Review and provide protection for the general public e.g. fences, barricades, sidewalks, and streets.
-All appropriate warning signs and flagging should be erected and maintained. - 16.
-Provide adequate toilet facilities required by the project size. - 17.
-The competent person for OSHA Safety and First Aid/CPR is the Superintendent unless otherwise specifically designated.
+All appropriate warning signs and flagging should be erected and maintained.

-TADITOD Doc No: TC-RESPONSIBL TARLIUN COR Safety Manager TARLION CORPORATION 11/01/2014 SAFETY BUILDS SUCCESS Salety Management System Revision Date: 01/01/2022 Revision No. 3 STAFF RESPONSIBILITIES Next Review Date: 01/01/2023 Preparation: Safety Mgr Authority: President Issuing Dept: Safety Section 4 Page 2 of 2
+TARLTON TARLTON CORPORATION Doc No: TC-RESPONSIBL Safety Management System Initial Issue Date 11/01/2014 SAFETY BUILDS SUCCESS Safety Management System Revision Date: 01/22/2024 CTAFF DECDONCIDULTIFC Revision No. 4 STAFF RESPONSIBILITIES Next Review Date: 01/01/2026 Preparation: Safety Mg gr Authority: President Issuing Dept: Safety Section 4 Page 2 of 2